khakhalin/notes/keywords/git.md

 The pluses and minuses of rebase (compared to Merge):
 * Good: it makes history linear, and thus clear, as there's no branching and merging.
 Say, if a month ago you created a side-project file in a side branch, and nobody touched it since, but kept working on the main thing, there's no need in merging this file in; you can as well just recommit it on top of master (rebase).
-* Good: allows code clean-up (via interactive rebase and commit squishing)
+* Good: allows code clean-up (via interactive rebase and commit squashing)
 * Bad: unlike for merging, commits are not inhereted, but are committed anew, and if branching was conceptually important, the history of it will be lost.
 Even worse, if b1 is rebased onto b2, and then b2 is merged back to b1, then all commits in b1 will get duplicated (they will be first  recommitted to b2 as new commits during rebasing, but then merged back).
     * "Always merge" may be a messy option, but it's the safest one for unexperienced teams ([ref](https://www.atlassian.com/git/articles/git-team-workflows-merge-or-rebase))
     * For example, it means that new commits in master should never be introduced into a development branch using rebase, as it would duplicate them.
 Rebase is only tolerable if commits are moved from "more temporary" branches towards "less temporary", or it will result in a horrible mess.